Who are the people of Zion UMC? Learn who we are here.

 What should I wear?

 You’ll find a range of styles here—from jeans and shorts to suits and ties.
 Wear what you’reare comfortable in, and you’ll fit right in!

 What do you offer for my children?

 Children are also welcome to help leading in worship.
-Let Pastor Carol know if you and your child, or your teenager, would like to light the candles, hand out bulletins, take up the offering, sing with our song leaders, read scripture, and so on.
+Let the pastor know if you and your child, or your teenager, would like to light the candles, hand out bulletins, take up the offering, sing with our song leaders, read scripture, and so on.

 Where do I go?

 Worship takes place in the sanctuary.
 Come up the outside stairs to the front doors, or use the east door to access our chair lift.
 From the parking lot, turn left at the bottom of the stairs.
 Go straight through the fellowship hall to the stairs.
 The sanctuary is also accessible via the ramp; please alert the pastor or a member to open the ramp door for you.

 The rest rooms are located on the basement level.
 From the west parking lot door, go down the stairs, and turn left.
 The women’s restroom is on the right; the light switch is to the left of the door on the hallway wall.
 For the men’s room, turn right into the hallway opening and bear left.
 Accessible restrooms are located in the pre-school area on the sanctuary level.

 Where should I park?